anggaGPS/Web-App-Builder/ePrint/README.md

 ![App](https://raw.github.com/Esri/map-gallery-template-js/master/Resources/item.png)

 ## Features
-this widget will print the attribute and the map in one layout with event 'Click' on demand.
+this widget will print the attribute, attchment such as picture and the map in one layout with event 'Click' on demand.
+Just click the parcel or location that wanted and print.
+The layout could changed dynamically using arcmap (desktop app).
+If the lay out change using arcmap, the layout in the web also changed.

+This project was on behalf with Depok City Tax Agency to mapping the parcel in city depok to facilitating monitoring and increase the city revenue on tax field.

 ## Instructions